stefanut09/stefanut09/README.md

 ### 🌱 What I’m working on
 - Improving my skills in **HTML, CSS & JavaScript** to build my personal portfolio website.
 - Preparing to learn the **MERN stack** (MongoDB, Express, React, Node.js) to develop a fullstack application.
+- After mastering the MERN stack, I plan to explore Java, TypeScript, and Rust/Nil/Go/GDScript to expand my programming versatility.

 ### 🤝 Collaboration
 - I’m open to collaborate on **any kind of project**.